 #1 Modernise Your Kitchen

 You’ve probably heard the saying that kitchens and bathrooms sell houses, and it’s true.
 An up-to-date modern kitchen is one of the best ways to add value to your home.
-After all, it is the hub of the home!
+After all, it‘s the hub of your home!

-Updating a kitchen can be as simple as just giving your cabinets a fresh coat of paint.
+Updating a kitchen can be as simple as giving your cabinets a fresh coat of paint.
 Or, it can be much more complex and involve an entirely new kitchen and layout.
-Property experts say if you can only afford to tackle one room in the house, make it the kitchen.

-If you plan on buying a new kitchen, ensure you get the most value from it.
-This guide from the Nationwide Building Society suggests that the amount you spend on a new kitchen should be in proportion to the value of your home.
-For example, a £500,000 home requires a higher spec kitchen than a property worth £100,000 (and vice-versa).
+If you plan on buying a new kitchen, ensure the amount you spend on it is proportional to the value of your home.
+For example, a £800,000 home requires a higher spec kitchen than a property worth £250,000 (and vice-versa).
 Otherwise, you may forfeit adding any substantial value.

 Elements for Added Value:

-- Quartz & Marble — Luxury materials like quartz or marble worktops are extremely desirable in kitchens for being easy to maintain and durable.
-Not to mention, they’re stunningly beautiful and make any kitchen look high-end.
+• Quartz and Marble — Luxury materials like quartz and marble worktops are extremely desirable in kitchens, as they’re durable and easy to maintain.
+Not to mention, they’re beautiful and make any kitchen look high-end.

-- Modern Appliances — According to Country Living, buying new energy-efficient built-in appliances is the second most important contributor to adding value to your kitchen.
+• Modern Appliances — According to Country Living, buying new energy-efficient built-in appliances is the second most important contributor to the value of your kitchen.

 #2 Update the Bathroom